ysx2000/Deep-Regression-for-Repeated-Measurements/README.md

 # Deep-regression-for-repeated-measurements

-This repository contains code and results for simulations and real data analyses referenced in the associated research paper.
+This repository contains code and results for simulations and real data analyses referenced in [the associated research paper](https://www.tandfonline.com/doi/full/10.1080/01621459.2025.2458344).

+Shunxing Yan, Fang Yao, & Hang Zhou.
+(2025).
+Deep Regression for Repeated Measurements.
+Journal of the American Statistical Association.

 It is structured into two main directories: `Simulation` and `RealData`.

 ## Directory Structure